 Checking the system reboot history is an important task for system administrators in Linux.
 Knowing when the system was last rebooted can help in troubleshooting issues and planning for maintenance tasks.
 One of the ways to check system reboot history in Linux is by using the last command.

 The last command displays a list of all system logins and logouts, including system reboots.
 By default, the last command displays the information in reverse chronological order, with the most recent events at the top of the output.

 Mostly Linux/Unix systems provide the last command, which provides us the history of last logins and system reboots.
-Run last reboot command from the terminal, and you will get the details of last reboots.
+These entries are keeps in the lastlog file.
+Run the last reboot command from the terminal, and you will get the details of the last reboots.

 Check System Uptime

-as per above output, the system is running from 12 days, 22 hours and 57 minutes.
+As per above output, the system is running from 65 days, 5 hours and 42 minutes.

 Checking system reboot history in Linux is an essential task for system administrators.
 The last command provides an easy way to check system reboot history by displaying a list of all system reboots in reverse chronological order.
 By interpreting the output of the last command, you can get a better understanding of your system’s uptime and availability.